What is neutropenia?

 - Avoid lakes, ponds, rivers and hot tubs.

 - Take the prophylactic medications prescribed by your healthcare provider to help prevent infections.

 Many of these tips apply to anyone who’s trying to keep from getting sick.
 If you have neutropenia, you’ll need to take extra care to avoid infection.
 Ask your provider about additional ways to prevent infection based on your lifestyle and health.

 Outlook / Prognosis

-- Have a sore throat or stiff neck
+- A sore throat or stiff neck.

-- Have vaginal discharge or irritation
+- Vaginal discharge or irritation.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy